TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Add imgui popup whenever regenerating neons or atlas, but only in the main menu

+- And fix polish characters in chat breaking stuff on Windows

+Would you like keep the old settings, or reset them to factory defaults?

+[ Keep ] [ Reset ]

 - A way to view dedicated server stats?
 	- Rcon could have access to it